ARLArena: A Unified Framework for Stable Agentic Reinforcement Learning: Introduction

 This paper addresses this gap by introducing \textbf{ARLArena}, a stable training recipe and systematic analysis framework for agentic reinforcement learning.
 We first construct a clean, standardized testbed through format correction, behavior cloning initialization, and KL-based regularization, establishing reliable baseline performance.
 We then decompose policy-gradient--based RL into four orthogonal design dimensions and evaluate the effectiveness and stability of each across diverse agentic tasks.
 Each dimension is examined in isolation using representative policy optimization (PO) methods; for methods that exhibit training collapse, we further diagnose the underlying failure modes and develop targeted stabilization strategies.

 This systematic analysis yields three key findings: (1)~tolerant clipping induces training collapse, whereas sequence-level clipping ensures stable improvement; (2)~incorporating environment-level information into advantage design improves both stability and performance; and (3)~dynamic sampling combined with fine-grained advantage design further benefits ARL training.
 Motivated by these insights, we propose \textbf{\underline{S}}table \textbf{\underline{A}}gentic \textbf{\underline{M}}ulti-turn \textbf{\underline{P}}olicy \textbf{\underline{O}}ptimization (\textbf{SAMPO}), a unified PO method that directly addresses the dominant sources of instability identified in our analysis.
 SAMPO consistently improves training stability and performance, achieving an average \textbf{25.2\%} improvement over the GRPO baseline.
-We additionally study the impact of off-policy staleness in agentic environments and conduct comparative evaluations against proprietary models, demonstrating the robustness and generality of our approach.
+We additionally study the impact of off-policy staleness in agentic environments and conduct comparative evaluations against proprietary models, demonstrating the robustness and generality of ours.

 In summary, our contributions are: (i)~a unifying policy gradient perspective and four-dimensional categorization of PO methods for ARL; (ii)~a standardized, reproducible testbed and diagnostic methodology for multi-turn ARL stability; (iii)~principled, task-robust findings and remedies for common collapse modes; and (iv)~SAMPO, a new PO method that achieves both reliable training and strong final performance.
-We hope this study provides a foundation for more reproducible and principled progress in LLM agent post-training.
+We hope this study provides a foundation for more principled progress in agentic post-training.